 Moreover, integrating temperament assessment into selection programs could promote the breeding of animals better suited for low-stress environments, which is increasingly important in light of evolving welfare regulations and consumer expectations (Rutherford et al., 2012).

+Write results and discussions under one heading.
+Change the interpretation of results and discussion.

 Conclusion

 The present study clearly establishes a meaningful correlation between hair whorl characteristics and temperament in Gir calves, with notable differences observed between males and females.
 Specifically, calves exhibiting high-positioned and clockwise hair whorlspredominantly malesdemonstrated higher temperament scores, indicative of more agitated or excitable behavior.
 In contrast, middle-positioned and anti-clockwise whorls, common among females, were associated with calmer, more manageable temperaments.